 Name: name of file, contains the settings.

 Fvert Hz: vertical frame frequency of the source

-Fhor kHz: horizontal frequency of the source
+FHor kHz: horizontal frequency of the source

 Fpix MHz: pixel frequency

-Fot: total pixels on one horizontal line.
+Ptot: total pixels on one horizontal line.

 Pact: active pixels on one horizontal line.

-Ltot: total lines in one field.
+Ltot: total lines in one field

+Lact: active lines in one field.